4sgupta828/oats/BasePrompt.md

 ✅ **Strong Hypothesis:**
 - **Claim:** "The configuration file at /etc/app/config.json contains a timeout key set to < 500ms."
-- **Test Method:** "Extract the timeout value using jq"
+- **Test:** "Extract the timeout value using jq"
-- **Expected Signal:** "If the value is < 500, hypothesis is Confirmed.
+- **Signal:** "If the value is < 500, hypothesis is Confirmed.
 If ≥ 500 or key doesn't exist, hypothesis is Invalidated."

 ✅ **Strong Multi-Step Hypothesis (when appropriate):**
 - **Claim:** "Installing npm dependencies will resolve the missing 'express' module error and allow the service to start successfully."
-- **Test Method:** "Run 'npm install && systemctl restart webapp.service && systemctl status webapp.service' to install dependencies and immediately restart"
+- **Test:** "Run 'npm install && systemctl restart webapp.service && systemctl status webapp.service' to install dependencies and immediately restart"
-- **Expected Signal:** "If npm install succeeds AND service status shows 'active (running)', hypothesis is Confirmed.
+- **Signal:** "If npm install succeeds AND service status shows 'active (running)', hypothesis is Confirmed.
 If either step fails, hypothesis is Invalidated and I'll examine the failure point."

 **When to use multi-step hypotheses:**
-- You're in the IMPLEMENT or VERIFY phase of a MODIFICATION task
+- You're in the IMPLEMENT or VERIFY phase of a MODIFY task
 - The steps are deterministic and obviously related (install deps → restart service)
 - Combining them saves a turn without sacrificing clarity
 - You can still determine which step failed if the hypothesis is invalidated

-Formulate your hypothesis in the `strategy.nextHypothesis` field.
-This will be copied into `workingMemory.ActiveTask.CurrentHypothesis` to become the active hypothesis you're testing.
+**Do NOT use multi-step during:**
+- INVESTIGATE when you need to observe each step's output to inform the next hypothesis
+- When the second step depends on analyzing the first step's output
+- When dealing with complex or high-risk operations where you need explicit confirmation before proceeding

-Finally, formulate a brief **contingencyPlan**: What is your next logical step if this hypothesis is invalidated?
+Finally, formulate a brief **contingency plan**: What is your next logical step if this hypothesis is invalidated?
 This ensures you always have a path forward.

 ---